Connect with us

 By Alex Beard

-Even when it appeared certain that Exeter would be dropping points for just the second time this season, Paul ‘s men grabbed a 94th minute winner to ensure that would not be the case at Barnet.
+Even when it appeared certain that Exeter would be dropping points for just the second time this season, ‘s men grabbed a 94th minute winner to ensure that would not be the case at Barnet.

 The hosts had lead through Shaq Coulthirst’s opener, only for Reuben Reid to continue his glittering form with an equaliser for the Grecians.
 Club-record signing Jayden Stockley then struck at the death to preserve Exeter’s unbeaten record.

 Notts County are three points behind the leaders after their 1-0 win at home to Swindon.
-Jon Stead’s penalty ensured the Magpies moved up the table, with Accrington surprisingly losing against Grimsby.
+Jon Stead’s penalty ensured the moved up the table, with Accrington surprisingly losing against Grimsby.

-Kayden Jackson scored for Stanley, but goals either side of half-time from Sam and Martyn Woolford gave Grimsby their third win of the campaign.
+Kayden Jackson scored for Stanley, but goals either side of half-time from Sam Jones and Martyn Woolford gave Grimsby their third win of the campaign.

 Chesterfield moved out of the bottom two with a 1-1 draw at Colchester.
 The Spireites were ahead through Louis Reed, but Brandon Hanlan ensured the hosts came away with a share of the spoils.